 1c.
 For UDM initiated deregistration as in steps from E to F of Figures 4.2.2.3.3-I.

-Editor's note: It is FFS whether the N3IWF can initiate the deregistration procedure by sending UE Release (UE identity) message to the AMF via N2 signalling when the IKEv2 tunnel is released.

 2. The AMF sends a N2 Context UE Release Command message to the N3IWF as defined in step J of clause 4.7.K.

 3. The N3IWFsends INFORMATIONAL EXCHANGE (Delete payload) message to the UE.
 Delete payload is included to indicate the release of the IKE SA.